security-force-monitor/research-handbook/source/persons_postings.rst

 There are a variety of other roles a person can have including ``Second in Command``, ``Chief of Staff`` along with other less common entries.
 They will vary between countries.

-In nearly all cases, the value placed in this attribute is taken verbatim from the source. ``Commander`` is coded as the person who is ultimately in charge of the unit.
+In nearly all cases, the value entered in this field is taken verbatim from the source. ``Commander`` is coded as the person who is ultimately in charge of the unit.
 If a person is referred to as “the head”, “chief” or some other variation indicating that they are in charge of a unit, they should be regarded as the ``Commander`` for the purposes of entering a value in this attribute.
 Similarly, the head of government or head of state of a country should have their role recorded as ``Commander`` for their ``posting``.

 .. admonition:: Example